Refine Population Access

 • Employees who are Nurses in New York

-You can achieve this by creating two permissions and using the exclude option when selecting property values.
+You can achieve this by creating two permissions and using the exclude option when selecting dimension values.

 Permission Filters